 - The Calypso Tracking System (GPS for the body) was designed to improve IMRT radiation by adjusting for any movement of the prostate by placing tiny sensors in the gland before the treatment begins to emit radiofrequency waves that allow for the very accurate alignment of a man’s prostate before each treatment session.
 It can also be used to monitor the position of the prostate at all times during radiation treatment delivery, objectively pinpointing the location of tumors and helping to minimize the amount of healthy tissue surrounding the prostate or prostate tumor that might be radiated due to organ movement.

 - Proton Beam Therapy (PBT) uses proton beams instead of x-rays to kill cancer.
 Proponents believe it can deliver more precise radiation; however, no well-done study has demonstrated any clinical advantage over IMRT.
 Besides, it is far more costly.
 As a result, the American Society of Therapeutic Radiation (ASTRO) recommended that PBT for prostate cancer only be done as part of a randomized study or a multi-institutional database.
 Learn more about PBT by visiting The National Association of Proton Therapy website.

-- Permanent Brachytherapy (“seeds”) introduces radiation from small radioactive seeds (about the size of a grain of rice), which are inserted directly into the prostate.
-The radiation emitted from the seeds gradually declines until they are no longer active.
-Seeds are inserted with the patient under anesthesia and are too small to cause discomfort.
+- Permanent Brachytherapy (“seeds”) introduces radiation from tiny radioactive seeds (about the size of a grain of rice), which are inserted directly into the prostate.
+The radiation emitted from the sources gradually declines until they are no longer active.
+Seeds inserted with the patient under anesthesia are too small to cause discomfort.